Reading pulses from meters with pulse outputs.

 Notes on optical sensors (results of initial tests)

 The TLS261 photo diode was also tested.
-Since this sensor is IR it is not effected as much by ambient light.
+Since this sensor is IR it is not affected as much by ambient light.
 Was able to detect pulses from a bright LED but not from the Reporter 5193B meter.

 Wired / Switched output pulse detection